Q

 D).
 D. Element selectors

 A).
-A. The order of styles in the style sheet.
+A. By applying styles in the order they appear in the style sheet.

 Which of the following has the highest specificity in CSS?